June 29, 2022

 A US-based aerospace and defense contractor that provides technology solutions primarily for government customers, Northrop Grumman was tasked by the Department of Defense to solve for performance and cost constraints of its phased array antenna sensor systems used for wireless communication, radar, and electronic warfare.

-Learn how MBSE helped Northrop Grumman design a complex phased array antenna system, improve quality, reduce design time, and reduce costs in our webinar.
+Learn how MBSE helped Northrop Grumman design a complex phased array antenna system, improve quality, reduce design time, and reduce costs.

 MBSE is a key driver for digital transformation initiatives in aerospace as it designs systems that must operate in high-risk environments while managing costs.
 As the system design progresses from concept to prototype, the more complex the system becomes, the more data is generated, and the more critical MBSE becomes.